bitcoin/bitcoin/doc/policy/mempool-replacements.md

    *Rationale*: See [BIP125
    explanation](https://github.com/bitcoin/bips/blob/master/bip-0125.mediawiki#motivation).
-   Use the (`-mempoolfullrbf`) configuration option to allow transaction replacement without enforcement of the opt-in signaling rule.
+   Use the (`-mempoolreplacement=fee,-optin`) configuration option to allow transaction replacement without enforcement of the opt-in signaling rule.

 2. The replacement transaction only include an unconfirmed input if that input was included in